jankojanko123/usable-apis/README.md

 xbox,
 steam,
-twitch /appart from the auth metods discord /appart from the auth
+twitch /appart from the auth metods discord /appart from the auth/also bad docu

 garbage ones